 A lot of Tennis Elbow sufferers really worry about that – often because the pain is so sharp or relentless.

+Pain does not necessarily = TEAR!
 In other words, just because it hurts like hell for weeks or months doesn’t mean there’s a tear – large or small – Often there isn’t.

 However, for arguments sake, even if there is a small tear, from my understanding and what the leading-edge sports medicine approach seems to favor, is to either keep it free and mobile - or brace it for a very short time after the injury, and then start moving it again as soon as possible

 We’re talking about mere days of bracing (in the case of a small tear) followed as soon as possible by gentle movement rather than weeks of bracing and immobilization.